Are You in Need of Bibliotherapy?

 Can reading fiction solve your deepest psychological problems?

 But what is it about a book that gives it that allure?
-Reading nonfiction is easy to understand; we learn facts from nonfiction, whether it is a rollicking historical account of Henry VIII or a book on neuroscience.
-If we want to check out ways to build a shed, grow organic vegetables, or decrease our anxiety, we can browse the shelves or the online stores for the right self-help book.
-(How to choose is not so easy given the multiple thousands of such books out there.)
+Reading nonfiction is easy to understand; we learn facts from nonfiction, whether it is a rollicking historical account of the life of Henry VIII or an exciting new theory in neuroscience.
+If we want to check out ways to build a shed, grow organic vegetables, or decrease our anxiety, we can browse the shelves or online stores for the right self-help book.
+(How to choose, however, is not so easy given the multiple thousands of such books out there.)

-The idea of reading as a healing activity is not new; apparently King Ramses II of Egypt had a special chamber for his books, and above the door were the words “House of Healing for the Soul.”
-Sigmund Freud incorporated literature into his psychoanalysis at the end of the nineteenth century.
-Medical professionals and psychologists have been prescribing books for their patients to read for a hundred years or more.
-But it was more as an adjunct to other treatment rather than a treatment in itself.
+The idea of reading as a healing activity is not new; apparently, King Ramses II of Egypt had a special chamber for his books; above the door were the words “House of Healing for the Soul.”
+Sigmund Freud incorporated literature into his psychoanalysis practice at the end of the nineteenth century.
+Medical professionals and psychologists have been "prescribing" books for their patients to read for a hundred years or more.
+But it was more as an adjunct to other treatments rather than a treatment in itself.

-Although the bibliotherapists sometimes prescribe philosophy, poetry and creative nonfiction books, novels are more common.
-So why is fiction more therapeutic?
-Research has shown that literary fiction enhances our ability to empathize with others, to put ourselves into another’s shoes; to become more intuitive about other people’s feelings (as well as our own), and to self-reflect on our problems as we read about and empathize with a fictional character who is facing simiar problems.
-When we find ourselves weeping with or for the character in the story, we are also weeping for ourselves; a sort of catharsis.
-When our character finds happiness in the end, well perhaps so can we.
-When the story drops us into a hurricane, we learn from that, and if we are ever faced with a real one, it will not be an entirely new experience.
+When we find ourselves weeping with (or for) the character in the story, we are also weeping for ourselves—it can be a sort of catharsis.
+When our character finds happiness in the end, we think that, perhaps, we can as well.
+When the story drops us into a hurricane, we learn from it—and if we are ever faced with a real one, it will not be an entirely new experience.
 We may discover ourselves coping in ways that we can only have learned from that novel we read years before.

-So if you are struggling with something in your life, think about a one-off bibliotherapy session followed by months or years of reading, rather than months of weekly therapy sesions with a cognitive psychologist or psychotherapist!
-Perhaps when your partner asks you what you want for your birthday, you can suggest a gift certificate for a bibliotherapy session (and the money to buy the books that are prescribed!)
+So if you are struggling with something in your life, think about a one-off bibliotherapy session—followed by months or years of reading—rather than months of weekly therapy sessions with a cognitive psychologist or psychotherapist.